Towards Human Computable Passwords: Introduction

 \section{Introduction}

 A typical computer user has many different online accounts which require some form of authentication.
 While passwords are still the dominant form of authentication, users struggle to remember their passwords.
 As a result users often adopt insecure password practices (e.g., reuse, weak passwords) \cite{florencio2007large,center2010consumer,kruger2008empirical,bonneau2012science} or end up having to frequently reset their passwords.
 Recent large-scale password breaches highlight the importance of this problem \cite{breach:CERT-Warning,center2010consumer,breach:militaryHACK,breach:natoHACK,noPlaintextPassword,breach:Zappos,breach:Atlassian,breach:apple,breach:sony,breach:linkedin,breach:IEEE,breach:Adobe}.
-Blocki et al. \cite{NaturallyRehearsingPasswords} initiated the rigorous study of password management schemes --- systematic strategies to help users create and remember multiple passwords.
-Their \sharedCues~ scheme balances security and usability considerations, but maintains security only when a small (constant) number of plaintext passwords of a user are revealed (e.g., 1 to 4).
+An important research goal is to develop usable and secure password management scheme --- a systematic strategy to help users create and remember multiple passwords.
+Blocki et al. \cite{NaturallyRehearsingPasswords} and Blum and Vempala~\cite{blum2015publishable} recently proposed password management schemes that maintain some security guarantees after a small constant number of breaches (e.g., an adversary who sees three of the user's passwords still has some uncertainty about the user's remaining passwords).

+In this work we focus on the goal of developing human computable password management schemes in which security guarantees are strongly maintained after {\em many} breaches (e.g., an adversary who sees one-hundred of the user's passwords still has high uncertainty about the user's remaining passwords).
+In a human computable password management scheme the user reconstructs each of his passwords by {\em computing} the response to a public challenge.